Japanese drummer Ikue Mori relocated to New York in 1977 and began to play in "no-wave" bands,

 Tool Box - Loops, Bamboo Battle,

-established her as an artist straddling the border between electronic soundpainting and free-jazz improvisation.
+These works established her as a quirky artist straddling the border between electronic soundpainting, the new wave, and free-jazz improvisation.

-Death Ambient (june 1999 - Tzadik, 1995), a prog-rock trio with bassist Kato Hideki and guitarist Fred Frith;
+Death Ambient (june 1999 - Tzadik, 1995) was a prog-rock trio with bassist Kato Hideki and guitarist Fred Frith that also released

 Bit-Part Actor (november 1994 - Braille, 1997), with vocalist Amanda Stewart, guitarist David Watson, reed player Jim Denley, and Rik Rue on tapes and sampler;